 The Caga Tió

-In Catalonia, they have their own peculiar scatological Christmas tradition – a log decorated with a face and legs that is kept in the house or garden, and covered with a blanket so it doesn’t get cold.
+Christmas in Catalonia is the sight of some traditions that are unique to the region: here, they have their own peculiar scatological Christmas tradition – a log decorated with a face and legs that is kept in the house or garden, and covered with a blanket so it doesn’t get cold.
 It’s called the ‘Caga Tió’, the pooing log.
 On Christmas Day, Catalan children smack the log with sticks, singing a song that implores it to defecate sweets for them.
 Then they peel back the blanket and find the candy they were hoping for!

 The Basque Santa Claus

-Meanwhile, the Basque Country has its own version of the jolly fat man who only exists in that region.
+Meanwhile, Christmas in the Basque Country has its own version of the jolly fat man who only exists in that region.
 His name is Olentzero, and he’s a giant who dresses in peasant’s clothing, smokes a pipe, and on the night of 23rd December in Bilbao, he travels along Gran Via towards the Arriaga Theatre, ready to leave presents for the little kids on Christmas Eve.

 April Fools’ in December